admb-project/admb-project.github.io/downloads/admb-12.2/BuildingSourceUnix.md

    [~/admb-12.2/examples/admb/simple/]$ ./simple
    ```

-   _If unable to build simple example, then use the Manual Installation below._
+   _If unable to the build simple example, then use the Manual Installation below._

    _**Alternative**_ &mdash; Manual Installation